syaghoubi00/school/data_structures/linked_list_perfomance/README.md

 - Both loops and iterators had similar performance in terms of mean time, `+/- 5 microseconds`.
-- Iteraters had a lower deviation by about a factor of 3 (`10 microseconds` vs `30 microseconds`) than loops, which could indicate more consistent performance.
+- Iterators had a lower deviation by about a factor of 3 (`10 microseconds` vs `30 microseconds`) than loops, which could indicate more consistent performance.